- 1 Traveling to India with a baby or toddler.

 Shopping in India

-Be sure to make the time to shop in India particularly for clothing early on in your trip.
+Be sure to take the time to shop in India particularly for clothing early on in your trip.
 My favorite brands for Indian kids clothing are Fab India and Anokhi.
 They have (adorable) lightweight, breathable pieces of cotton that are perfect for Indian weather.
 There are also several markets where you are able to buy directly from local vendors.
 For tips in Haggling in India click here.
-Your baby or toddler will be able to wear anything you buy here back home too!
+Your baby or toddler will be able to wear what you buy here back home too!

 Did I miss anything?
-If you have any burning questions about traveling in India with a baby or toddler feel free to ask in comments below!
+If you have any burning questions about traveling in India with a baby or toddler feel free to ask in the comments below!